The salary-day autopilot

 Rees Calder · 6 May 2026 · 6 min read

-The average person who donates by standing order gives four times more per year than someone who donates whenever guilt strikes.
+The average person who donates by standing order gives four times more per year than someone who gives when the mood takes them.
 The standing order donors aren't richer.
 They're not more virtuous.
 They just removed a decision from the equation.

-This is the entire secret of effective charitable giving for normal people: the less you have to decide, the more you give.
+That's the entire trick.
+The less you have to decide, the more you give.

 Here's how to set it up in about eight minutes.

-Decision fatigue is real and it compounds badly around money.
-By the time payday arrives, you've already made dozens of financial micro-decisions that day.
-By the time you're thinking about charity, it's three weeks later, the account looks vaguely normal, and the moment has passed.
+Decision fatigue compounds badly around money.
+By the time payday arrives you've already made dozens of financial micro-decisions that day.
+By the time you get around to thinking about charity, it's three weeks later, the account looks vaguely normal, and the moment has passed.
+You tell yourself you'll do it next month.

-The solution is to intercept the money before you categorise it as "mine."
-This is what payroll savings schemes figured out decades ago: money you never see in your current account is money you don't miss.
-The same principle applies to giving.
+The fix is to intercept the money before you categorise it as "mine."
+Payroll savings schemes figured this out decades ago: money you never see in your current account is money you don't miss.
+Same principle applies to giving.

-Set your standing order to trigger on payday — the same day your salary lands.
+Set your standing order to trigger on payday.
+The same day your salary lands.
 Not the next day.
 Not when you've paid rent.
-The same day.
-Before the money becomes "spending money" in your mental accounting, it's already gone to something better.
+Before the money becomes "spending money" in your mental accounting, it's already gone somewhere better.

 What percentage to pick

 If you already give occasionally, aim for 1-2%.
-The Giving What We Can "Try Giving" pledge exists precisely for this: you commit to any percentage for any period.
+The Giving What We Can "Try Giving" pledge exists for exactly this: you commit to any percentage for any period.
 One percent for six months.
 Try it.
-If it's painless — and it almost certainly will be — you upgrade.
+If it's painless (and it almost certainly will be) you upgrade.

-The research on giving habits (Giving What We Can's longitudinal data, published 2023) shows that people who start with a fixed percentage almost never reduce it.
+Their longitudinal data, published in 2023, shows that people who start with a fixed percentage almost never reduce it.
 The floor becomes the floor.
 What changes is the ceiling: as incomes rise, the amount grows automatically without any further decision required.

 If you're a UK taxpayer, your charity should be claiming Gift Aid on your donation.
-This is money HMRC adds on top, at no cost to you: for every £1 you donate, your charity gets £1.25.
-If you're a higher-rate taxpayer, you can claim the remaining 20% back through your tax return, effectively reducing your net donation cost by 40%.
+For every £1 you donate, HMRC adds 25p on top, at no cost to you.
+Higher-rate taxpayers can claim the remaining 20% back through their tax return too, effectively cutting your net donation cost by 40%.

 Most people forget to tick the Gift Aid box.
 Some charities are bad at claiming it.
-When you set up your standing order, confirm with the charity that they're registered for Gift Aid and that your donation is covered.
-Then check your bank statement in month two to see the correct amount came out.
+When you set up your standing order, confirm with the charity that they're registered and that your donation is covered.
+Then check your bank statement in month two.

 A £50/month standing order via Gift Aid is worth £62.50 to a registered UK charity.
 Over ten years that's £15,000 in charitable value from £12,000 of your money.
-The government is quietly topping up your generosity by 25%, and most donors either don't know or forget to activate it.
+The government is quietly matching 25% of your giving, and most donors either don't know or forget to activate it.

 Choosing where the money goes